New York increases security at Jewish sites after shots fired outside Albany synagogue

 "I spoke with Dr. Rabbi Anderson tonight, and assured her that the state of New York will do everything possible to restore the sense of security that her congregation needs at this time," New York Gov. Kathy Hochul said in a briefing.

-Hochul also said she put state police and the New York National Guard on high alert and ordered the agencies to increase patrols at synagogues, yeshivas and Jewish community centers statewide, which had already been planned for Hanukkah.
+Hochul also said she put New York State Police and the New York National Guard on high alert and ordered the agencies to increase patrols at synagogues, yeshivas and Jewish community centers statewide, which had already been planned for Hanukkah.

 The move comes as antisemitic incidents have surged nationwide.
 According to numbers from the Anti-Defamation League, antisemitic incidents increased 316% in the first month following the start of the Israel-Hamas war, compared to the same period last year.